 November 5, 2019

 Before you set out to have any type of permanent treatment done in Reno, such as laser hair removal, you need to know exactly what you’re getting yourself into.
 You might think there isn’t much to know about this process.
 After all, your dermatologist is just going to point the tool, hit the button, and zap, the hair is gone.
 But as with most types of cosmetic procedures, it’s not quite as simple as it seems.
-There are a number of things you should be aware of before you arrive for your first session of laser hair removal.
+There are a number of things you should be aware of before you arrive for your first session.
 Here are some do’s and don’ts to help you prepare for your procedure.

 The Do’s List